When, and What, Should You Outsource?

-Since my background includes software development, I often get the question about when to build a solution in-house, versus outsourcing it to a local company, near-shore service, or off-shore organization in China, India, or Eastern Europe.
-In the USA, “near-shore” is a euphemism for connected countries, like Mexico and Canada.
+Since my background includes software development, I often get the question about when to build a solution in-house, versus outsourcing it to a local company, near-shore software development service, or off-shore organization in China, India, or Eastern Europe.
+In the USA, “near-shore” is a euphemism for connected countries such as Mexico and Canada.

 - Control of core competency.
 Don’t outsource your core competency.
 If your software is your solution and “secret sauce,” don’t entrust it to outsiders of any kind.
 It’s like giving up control of your company.
 If the software is ancillary to your mission, proceed through the rest of these considerations.